International Mathematical Olympiad: Team selection

-The selection process for the IMO varies greatly by country.
 In some countries, especially those in East Asia, the selection process involves several tests of a difficulty comparable to the IMO itself.
 The Chinese contestants go through a camp.
 In others, such as the United States, possible participants go through a series of easier standalone competitions that gradually increase in difficulty.
 In the United States, the tests include the American Mathematics Competitions, the American Invitational Mathematics Examination, and the United States of America Junior Mathematical Olympiad/United States of America Mathematical Olympiad, each of which is a competition in its own right.
 For high scorers in the final competition for the team selection, there also is a summer camp, like that of China.

 In countries of the former Soviet Union and other eastern European countries, a team has in the past been chosen several years beforehand, and they are given special training specifically for the event.
 However, such methods have been discontinued in some countries.

+India selects its team for the IMO through a multi-stage selection process organized by the Homi Bhabha Centre for Science Education (HBCSE), a centre of the Tata Institute of Fundamental Research (TIFR).
+The selection process begins with the Indian Olympiad Qualifier in Mathematics (IOQM).
+Successful candidates qualify for the Regional Mathematical Olympiad (RMO).
+Top performers from the RMO are then selected for the Indian National Mathematical Olympiad (INMO), a national-level examination consisting of proof-oriented problems.
+Students who perform well in the INMO are invited to the International Mathematical Olympiad Training Camp (IMOTC), held annually at HBCSE or Chennai Mathematical Institute.
+During the camp, participants receive training in advanced mathematics and take a series of selection tests.
+Based on their overall performance throughout the camp, six students are selected to represent India at the International Mathematical Olympiad.
+The team is accompanied by a leader and a deputy leader appointed by HBCSE.